SharePoint/sp-dev-docs/docs/apis/migration-api-azure-container-and-queue.md

 ### Required endpoints for goverment cloud

-If your tenant is hosted in a government cloud (GCC) you must have the proper endpoints set when calling the API.
+If your tenant is hosted in a government cloud (GCC), you must have the proper endpoints set when calling the API.
 *Example:*    usgovcloudapi.net

 |**Required Endpoint**|**Why**|